The Untimely Death of Scott Van Pelt’s Dad Helped Fuel His ESPN Career

 Scott Van Pelt’s broadcasting career

-Scott Van Pelt grew up in the Washington, D.C. area where he wound up attending the University of Maryland.
+Scott Van Pelt grew up in the Washington, D.C., area and attended the University of Maryland.

 He began his sports broadcasting career at WTTG-TV in 1990.
-He was hired by the Golf Channel, where he was part of the start of the company broadcast from 1995 to 2000 in the role of the studio host for various programs for the network.
+He was hired by Golf Channel, where he was part of the company’s broadcast team from 1995-2000, serving as a studio host for various programs.

-Van Pelt earned the opportunity to join ESPN in 2001, which included him working as a host for the company’s coverage of golf’s major championships.
-That saw him work his way into becoming a prominent fixture for ESPN Radio over the years on shows such as Trico and Van PeltThe Scott Van Pelt Show, and SVP & Rusillo.
+Van Pelt earned the opportunity to join ESPN in 2001, and he worked as a host for the company’s coverage of golf’s major championships.
+He became a prominent fixture for ESPN Radio over the years on shows such as Tirico and Van PeltThe Scott Van Pelt Show, and SVP & Rusillo.

-He has had his hand in various programs and platforms for the company that has seen him garner a solo anchor position for the midnight-edition of SportsCenter that he has been running since the summer of 2015.
-Van Pelt has become a fixture with the company over the years that has earned a strong reputation throughout the sports media industry.
-His success in sportscasting saw him through a tough personal loss before his career got moving forward.
+Though he’s dabbled in various programs and platforms for the company, he’s most notably gained a solo anchor position for the midnight edition of SportsCenter that has run since the summer of 2015.
+Van Pelt has become an ESPN fixture and earned a strong reputation throughout the sports media industry.

 Scott Van Pelt worked through losing his dad

-Scott Van Pelt has risen to a significant amount of success over the last two-plus decades, becoming one of the most recognizable faces in the business.
+Scott Van Pelt has achieved much over the last two decades and change, becoming one of the most recognizable faces in the business.

 What I’d give to have just five minutes today to tell him how the story has gone since 1988.
 To introduce him to the grandkids, one of whom is named Sam, after him.
 I’ve always avoided focusing on the day of his passing and I’ve chosen to talk about birthdays instead.
 To celebrate them, not obsess about the death day, but this year I’m surrounded by it.

-Van Pelt continued on stating: “So maybe this is selfish to do it here, but it’s intentional, because we all have our pain to deal with.
+Van Pelt continued, “So maybe it is selfish to do it here, but it’s intentional because we all have our pain to deal with.
 And maybe it helps somebody else or encourages someone to tell a loved one who’s still here how you feel.
 Maybe it doesn’t.
-Either way, I miss you dad today and every day, and I hope you’d be proud of how it all turned out.”
+Either way, I miss you, Dad, today and every day, and I hope you’d be proud of how it all turned out.”

-It has been more than three decades since his father passed away, but it’s clear that he still has a profound impact on who he has become.
+More than three decades have passed since his father’s death, but it’s clear he still has a profound impact on who his son has become.

 Scott Van Pelt has scholarship in honor of his dad